jweissman/orsino/docs/mm.md

 **Enchanting**<br/>
 - **Faerie Charm** (Status effects last 1 extra turn.)<br/>Improve status duration by 1<br/>
 ###  Smoke Elemental
-_Smoke Elemental is a Wandering Elemental from the plane of smoke, 478 years old.
-They are of slim build with light hair, dark eyes and an unreadable disposition._
+_Smoke Elemental is a Wandering Elemental from the plane of smoke, 572 years old.
+They are of average build with light hair, dark eyes and an unreadable disposition._

 |   |   |   |   |   |   |
 |---|---|---|---|---|---|